-To facilitate fluorescence imaging and assaying of various shear rates within one sample preparation process, we pipetted 75 μ L of microgels prepared at 1 × g and up to 75 uL of liquid media are pipetted into in glass bottom 96-well plates.
-To ensure the microgels settled to the bottom of the well, they were gently agitated and incubated at 37 °C for 10 minutes.
-When the NSCs reached 80 - 90% confluence in 2D, we removed the cells from the tissue culture dish by incubating with Accutase for 5 minutes.
-The cells in solution were placed in a 15 mL centrifuge tube and centrifuged at 200 ×g for 5 minutes.
+3D Printing Preparations and Hand Injections: To facilitate fluorescence imaging and assaying of various shear rates within one sample preparation process, 75 μ L of microgels prepared at 1×g and 75 μ L of liquid media were pipetted into glass bottom 96-well plates.
+To ensure that the microgels settle to the bottom of the well, they were gently agitated and incubated at 37 °C for 10 min.
+When the NSCs reached 80-90% confluence in 2D, the cells were removed from the tissue culture dish by incubating with Accutase for 5 min.
+The cells in solution were placed in a 15 mL centrifuge tube and centrifuged at 200×g for 5 min.
 The Accutase was aspirated, and the cell pellet was diluted to achieve the desired cell density.
-NSCs were gently pipette-mixed into MeHA or HA microgels that were centrifuged at 4000 ×g for 5 min.
-The resulting solution of MeHA or HA microgels with NSCs was loaded into the back of a 100 μL Hamilton gas-tight syringe.
+NSCs were gently pipette-mixed into MeHA or HA microgels that were centrifuged at 4000× g for 5 min.
+The resulting solution of MeHA or HA microgels with NSCs was loaded into the back of a 100 μ L Hamilton gas-tight syringe.
 The plunger was slowly pushed through the syringe until the solution reached a 30G luer-lock affixed to the syringe.
-Before injection through the needle, we loaded the syringe onto the 3D printer, where the pump velocity was set to the lowest experimental flow rate.
-We jogged the pump until a small sphere of cells and matrix form at the needle tip.
-To perform hand injections, we manually displaced 5 μL in approximately 1 s, where we would predict the shear rate to be 20,000 s-1.
+Before injection through the needle, the syringe was loaded onto the 3D printer, where the pump velocity was set to the lowest experimental flow rate.
+The pump was jogged until a small sphere of cells and matrix formed at the needle tip.
+To perform hand injections, 5 μ L was manually displaced in ≈1 s, where the shear rate was predicted to be 20 000 s-1.